 4. The IMS AS-2 validates the user subscription data and checks the IMS DC capability of UE B and determines whether the data channel request should be notified to DCSF-2.
 If the UE B does not have subscription of IMS data channel or does not have the IMS DC capability, then the request shall be rejected with appropriate cause and the subsequent steps are skipped.
 If the IMS AS-2 allows the request to proceed, it returns a successful Nimsas_ImsSessionManagement_Update response to the NEF.

-If the same IMS data channel is already established, and if there are no other operations included in the request, then the request shall be rejected with an appropriate cause and the subsequent steps are skipped.
+If the same IMS data channel is already established, and if there are no other operations included in the request, the request shall be rejected with an appropriate cause and the subsequent steps are skipped.

 5. The NEF returns a successful Nnef_ImsSessionManagement_Update response to the DC AS.